Libby Prison escape: Leaders

 Despite his work in planning the escape, Rose was captured before reaching Federal lines.
 Minutes from an advancing Union front at Williamsburg, he was ambushed by Confederate pickets and wrestled back to Libby Prison.
 Though placed in solitary confinement, the Confederates felt Rose's presence at Libby now presented a danger.
 Given the chance, they gladly traded the famed escapist for a Confederate colonel on April 30, 1864.
-Rose returned to his unit, the 77th Pennsylvania Infantry, and fought through to the end of the war.
+Rose returned to his unit, the 77th Pennsylvania Infantry, and fought to the end of the war.

 Effect

 To judge the success of the Libby Prison escape solely by the number of men who crossed Federal lines would be a mistake.
-Richmond was deeply affected by the break, and Libby Prison itself was thrown into chaos, much to the satisfaction and raised morale of the remaining prisoners.
+Richmond was deeply affected by the break, and Libby Prison itself was thrown into chaos, much to the satisfaction and morale of the remaining prisoners.
 Lieutenant Colonel Cavada recorded some of the more humorous effects of the escape inside the prison.
 On one occasion, the entire camp was roused in the middle of the night for a roll call because a sentry thought he saw something down in a sewer.
 It turned out to be his own shadow.
 Even the Confederate warden, Major Thomas P. Turner, was visibly shaken.
 Cavada commented, "Really, when our distracted little Commandant now comes into our rooms, he keeps his knees well together, it is necessary to be very cautious, some of us might slip out between his legs!"

 In popular culture

-A melodramatic Broadway play about the escape entitled A Fair Rebel, by Harry P. Mawson, premiered in New York City in August 1891.
+A melodramatic play about the escape entitled A Fair Rebel, by Harry P. Mawson, premiered in New York City in December 1889 at the Star Theatre and was later staged on Broadway at the Fourteenth Street Theatre in August 1891.
 In 1914, a 3-reel silent film version was released starring Linda Arvidson, Charles Perley, and Dorothy Gish, and directed by Frank Powell.

 Episode Number 25 of The Great Adventure (American TV series) (1964) presents a dramatisation of the Libby Prison escape.

 The escape is in the television series History's Greatest Escapes with Morgan Freeman season 2 episode 7 (2024).